 Our Eco-Schools Network

-• To encourage sustainable development activity in schools, especially, though not solely, via the England Eco-Schools programme
+• to encourage sustainable development activity in schools, especially, though not solely, via the England Eco-Schools programme

-• To provide advice and access to expertise, and give a pointer to other sources of help
+• to provide advice and access to expertise, and give a pointer to other sources of help

-• To help develop or find out about resources, including funding
+• to help develop or find out about resources, including funding

-• To run an annual Eco-Action Day
+• to run an annual Eco-Action Day

-• To look after the Eco-Schools Mascot - Elliot the Eco-Bat - and his Blog!
+• to look after the Eco-Schools Mascot - Elliot the Eco-Bat - and his Blog!

-• To generate mutual encouragement
+• to generate mutual encouragement

-Schools within Stafford Borough and we will consider schools from neighbouring towns, local organisations involved in sustainability projects, biodiversity work and any environmental action.
+Members include schools within Stafford Borough and we will consider schools from neighbouring towns, local organisations involved in sustainability projects, biodiversity work and any environmental action.

-Who can take part?
+Who can take part

 Any school can join the Eco-Schools programme, whether they're a nursery, primary school, secondary school, college, or a school with special status.